baamiis7/BlackBoxControl/CONTRIBUTING.md

 /// <summary>
 /// Represents a fire alarm panel with multiple loops and buses.
 /// </summary>
-public class FirePanel : ViewModelBase
+public class BlackBoxControlPanel : ViewModelBase
 {
     /// <summary>
     /// Gets or sets the name of the fire panel.